codeadamca/activities/blind.markdown

 ## Blind Build

-For this challenge, participants will work in pairs to build small LEGO&reg; sets using the [Build Tegether](https://www.lego.com/en-ca/product/build-together-11020) LEGO&reg; set.
+For this challenge, participants will work in pairs to build small LEGO&reg; sets using the [Build Together](https://www.lego.com/en-ca/product/build-together-11020) LEGO&reg; set.

+**Please make sure you do not mix the bags of LEGO&reg; bricks!!**

 ![Build Together](/images/blind/blind-build-together.png)

 > <small>(N.d.).
-Build Tegether.
+Build Together.
 Retrieved April 11, 2025, from https://www.lego.com/en-ca/product/build-together-11020.</small>

 > **Note**
 > These instructions assume you are running this challenge at the [Humber Polytechnic](https://humber.ca/) campus in room CTI306.
 If you are not, there are instructions at the bottom of this page on preparing your own challenges.

-1. There are four copies of the LEGO&reg; Build Teogether sets.
+1. There are four copies of the LEGO&reg; Build Together sets in the plastic drawers in CTI306.
 This set contains 24 small builds.

     ![Build Together - Red Sets](/images/blind/blind-red-bags.png)
     ![Build Together - Green Sets](/images/blind/blind-green-bags.png)
     ![Build Together - Blue Sets](/images/blind/blind-blue-bags.png)
     ![Build Together - Yellow Sets](/images/blind/blind-yellow-bags.png)

     > <small>(N.d.).
-Build Tegether.
+Build Together.
 Retrieved April 11, 2025, from https://www.lego.com/en-ca/product/build-together-11020.</small>

 2. Divide the class into pairs.
-Each round half the pairs will be building and half of the pairs will observing the bulders to make sure no one is cheating!
+Each round some of the pairs will be building and some of the pairs will be observing the builders (make sure no one is cheating).

 3. Choose a set.
 Start with small sets.
 If the building is going well, increase the size of the set each round.

-    If you have more than eight pairs (four bulders and four obsevers), use sets of similar size and from different bags.
-For example the red helicopter from bag one is about the same size as the blue space shuttle from bag seven.
+    There are only four copies of each set.
+If you have more than eight pairs (four bulders and four obsevers), you can combine sets of similar size and from different bags into the same round.
+For example, the red helicopter from bag one is about the same size as the blue space shuttle from bag seven.

 4. Each pair chooses a builder and a caller.
 Give the caller the instructions.
 Give the builder the bag of LEGO&reg; bricks.